perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ### Combining our file descriptor overwrite with our leak

-When we left off with our exploit we were just about to clobber the top of the `songs` array with our 767 byte write to set more file descriptors to 0. **We can kill two birds with one stone by also overwriting the lyrics pointer of a song with a pointer to a libc address.**  Then when we call `play_song` for that song instead of calling malloc (which happens if the lyrics pointer is null) the program will will print out whatever the lyrics pointer is pointing at.
-If we point it at the GOT, it will point out an address in libc.
+When we left off with our exploit we were just about to clobber the top of the `songs` array with our 767 byte write to set more file descriptors to 0. **We can kill two birds with one stone by also overwriting the lyrics pointer of a song with a pointer to a libc address.**  Then when we call `play_song()` for that song instead of calling malloc (which happens if the lyrics pointer is null) the program will print out whatever the lyrics pointer is pointing at.
+If we point it at the GOT, it will point at an address in libc.

 There's obviously only one GOT entry worth using: `.got:strtok_ptr`, the one for `strtok()` which is at  at `0x403fc8`.

 So we:
-1. Starting from the lyrics pointer field of song #2 in the `songs` array, we overwrite `song[1].lyrics_ptr_to_heap` with the address of the `strtok()` entry in the GOT.
+1. Starting from the lyrics pointer field of song #2 in the `songs` array, we overwrite `song[1].lyrics` with the address of the `strtok()` entry in the GOT.
 2. Then we continue overwriting song #3 and song #4 to set their file descriptors to 0.

 	We're just constructing two fake song structs with values of 0 in their fd field, and overwriting 	the real structs for songs #3 and songs #4.
 We can actually just write mostly null bytes here, because it doesn't matter if we clobber most of the other fields.
-However we do have to keep a valid ptr in the `song_dirname_ptr` field because the program crashes otherwise.
+However we do have to keep a valid ptr in the `album_name` field because the program crashes otherwise.

 ```python
 play_song("1")